2 mass shootings in U.S. leave at least 29 dead and 53 injured in less than a day

 Breaking News Emails

-Within the span of one tragic, violent day, two mass shootings left at least 29 dead and 53 injured in a matter of just 13 hours.
+Over less than 13 hours and nearly 1,600 miles apart, two mass shootings this weekend left at least 29 dead and 53 injured, leaving the country reeling from yet more gruesome scenes of violence and death.

-On Saturday, a gunman opened fire into a crowd at an El Paso, Texas, retail area that is popular among both local residents and shoppers from just across the southern border with Mexico.
-Less than a day later, a separate shooter attacked a crowd outside a popular bar in Dayton, Ohio, as patrons were attempting to enjoy a night out on the town.
+On Saturday morning, a gunman opened fire into a crowd at an El Paso, Texas, retail area that is popular among both local residents and shoppers from just across the southern border with Mexico.

+Then early Sunday, a shooter attacked a crowd outside a popular bar in Dayton, Ohio, as patrons were enjoying a night out.

+One suspect was in custody in the El Paso case.
+Federal prosecutors were treating it as a domestic terrorism case.
+In Dayton, responding officers killed the gunman, police said.

-Both attacks follow a week in which Gilroy, California; Brooklyn, New York; and Philadelphia, Pennsylvania were each struck by gun violence.
+Both attacks follow a week in which Gilroy, California; Brooklyn, New York; and Philadelphia were each struck by gun violence.

 What we know about El Paso: